x95castle1/docs-tap/install-components.md

     When deploying workshop environment instances, the operator must be able to expose the instances through an external URL.
-This access is needed to discover the domain name that can be used as a suffix to hostnames for instances.
+This access is needed to discover the domain name that can be used as a suffix to host names for instances.

     For the custom domain you are using, DNS must have been configured with a wildcard domain to forward all requests for subdomains of the custom domain to the ingress router of the